atkm/hugo-site/content/posts/learning-resources-cs.md

     * Lab assignments are done in Go.
 Tons of debugging concurrency issues.
         0. Go warm-up.
 A simple key-value database server.
         1. Implement a subset of TCP starting with UDP.
+            Build a work distribution application on top of the protocol.
         2. (WIP) Raft
         3. ?